 Also, by going only once a week, you need to really plan what you will need.
 It will focus you to not forgot that one essential item.
 Particularly useful if you live far from shops.

 Boring, I know.
 But it works.
 Keep a list to hand during the week and as you run out or simply think of things you need, write them down.
 Prioritize your list.
 Top of the list is your staples, what you have to have.
 Middle is what you would like, and last are the treats.

 This is the Budget Shopping List we use.
 It lets you prioritize, keep note of spending, and not overspend.
-Print on scrap paper or on both sides for 2 or 4 lists respectively.
+Write on scrap paper or print out, using both sides for 2 or 4 lists respectively.

 A little goes a long way

 If you feel up to it, leave any credit or debit cards at home.
 That will really focus you not to be tempted to spend more than you have.
-French paperwork being what it is here, it took us 3 months to get a bank account.
-We had to live by cash alone and we found it actually gave us a real sense of freedom.
-Okay, maybe slightly weird, but because we had the limitation of only the actual money in our pockets, it meant we knew we simply did not have the luxury of over spending.
+French paperwork being what it is, it took us 3 months to get a bank account here.
+We had to live by cash alone during that time and we found it actually gave us a real sense of freedom.
+Because we had the limitation of only the actual money in our pockets, it meant we knew we simply did not have the luxury of over spending.

 By following these steps you can save money and eat extremely well.
 And bonus, by buying to a budget, it is possible to even enjoy a few treats.
 Because you decide what is important and can prioritize to your appetite and tastes, buying this over that, you can enjoy the foods (and wines!) you like.

 Oh, and by the by, France is a very expensive country to live in.
 However, our budget includes everything, even those necessaries like soap, toilet paper and such.
 It all comes out of our 50 a week.